andreluciani/sql-orm-examples/SQL-ORM-SLIDES.md

 ---

 <!-- _class: invert -->

 ### An Example With Go

 - Beautiful!
 We already are returning random quotes.
 - But... this will not scale well, of course.
 What if we want to store hundreds or even thousands of quotes? :thinking:
 - That's when a database comes in handy.
-And the in the next step, we are going to connect to a PostgreSQL database so we can separate the concerns.
+In the next step, we are going to connect to a PostgreSQL database so we can separate the concerns.

 ---

 <!-- _class: invert -->

 ### An Example With Go

 <div class="columns red">
 <div class="border-right-white">